-Courtney Becker-Howell is an administrator with the Cleveland Clinic for both the Center for Personalized Genetic Healthcare and the Enterprise Weight Management programs.
+Courtney Becker-Howell is an administrator with the Cleveland Clinic and serves as the administrative lead for both the Genetics and Wellness and Preventive Medicine programs.
 Courtney earned a Bachelor of Music degree in Music Therapy from the Baldwin-Wallace University Conservatory of Music in 2006 with a concentration in voice, and specialized in working with adults with memory disorders and end-of-life care.
 After obtaining a Master of Health Services Administration degree from Xavier University, Courtney relocated to Baltimore and worked at the VA Maryland Health Care System for eight years before returning to Northeast Ohio.
-Courtney has remained active in vocal music since earning her bachelor’s degree, singing as a choir member and soloist with the May Festival Chorus of Cincinnati, the Baltimore Choral Arts Society, the choirs at Epiphany Episcopal Church and St. David’s Episcopal Church, as well as the Bridge Ensemble, a professional chamber choir in the Baltimore area.
+Courtney has remained active in vocal music since earning her bachelor’s degree, singing as a choir member and soloist with the May Festival Chorus of Cincinnati, the Baltimore Choral Arts Society, the choirs at Epiphany Episcopal Church and St. David’s Episcopal Church, as well as the Bridge Ensemble, a professional chamber choir in the Baltimore area, and Alchemy Baroque, a new vocal quintet in the Cleveland area.
 After returning to Cleveland, she joined the Cleveland Chamber Choir and became a member of the Board of Directors.
 Courtney serves the Board by maintaining the Choir’s public email account and website.

 Michael Dylan Brennan (Secretary) joined the Board of Directors of the Cleveland Chamber Choir at the beginning of 2018, and serves as its Secretary.
 While not a member of the ensemble, Michael studied woodwinds and piano as a student, and still plays the alto saxophone.
 His love of the arts, and of the performances of the Cleveland Chamber Choir in particular, inspired him to support the organization by joining its Board of Directors.
 Michael has served on numerous non-profit boards, has been an attorney for over twenty years, and is the Mayor of University Heights, Ohio.